My Recent Catches – More Winter Bass

 At this time of year bass catches are (generally speaking) extremely localised, and they are often found wherever the herring and/or sprat shoals are located.
 There are two problems with this though: firstly, unless they are clearly visible (gulls crash diving into them) it is virtually impossible to know where they are, and secondly, this is often out of casting range anyway.

-Although a diver friend of mine has subsequently confirmed this activity (with reports of good numbers/shoals of bass positioned in ‘pockets’ and primarily over a sandy seabed) I deduced from my recent blanks to change my approach somewhat, and to fish in darkness, whilst returning to some of my recent estuary haunts.
+Although a diver friend of mine has subsequently confirmed this activity (with reports of good numbers/shoals of bass positioned in ‘pockets’ and primarily over a sandy seabed) I deduced from my recent blanks to change my approach somewhat, and to fish in darkness only, whilst returning to some of my previously successful haunts…

 With the air pressure high, the tide ‘just right’ and the water as flat and as clear as it gets I really fancied the next session would produce.
 “All the ingredients are in place” I told Steve (my companion again) as we trudged through the woods as the frost formed – not surprising given the minus one air temperature!
 As we arrived, it was calm enough to see the reflection of the stars on the sea’s surface – an astonishing and atypical event.